DixBo/db-devcamp-js-footer/README.md

 ## Devcamp JS Footer

->THis should be used in the following manner
+>This should be used in the following manner

 Install with the command: